 To soothe a sore throat, gargle with salt water, drink warm beverages, or eat or drink something cool.

 To ease a cough, breathe steam from a kettle or shower.
 For mild, short-term relief, try an over-the-counter cough medicine that has dextromethorphan.
-See a doctor if coughing lasts three days or more.
+See a health care provider if coughing lasts three days or more.